 - Not have been ruled legally incompetent by a court of law

 If you plan on voting absentee, you'll need to fill out an absentee voting application.
-This can be downloaded here or also done at City Hall.
+This can be downloaded here or completed at City Hall at the time of voting.